Muchdi Purwopranjono

 Major General (Ret.)
-Muchdi Purwopranjono (born 15 April 1949) is an Indonesian politician and former major general who served briefly as chief of the Indonesian Army's Special Forces (Kopassus) and was former deputy head of the State Intelligence Agency (BIN).
-He was relieved of command duties in 1998 after the fall of Soeharto and was subsequently deemed responsible for abductions of pro-democracy activists.
-In 2008, he was acquitted of commissioning and assisting in the 2004 assassination of human rights campaigner Munir, following a trial deemed flawed by human rights organizations.
-He is presently the leader of a breakaway faction of Tommy Soeharto’s Berkarya Party and his leadership is recognized by the government.
+Muchdi Purwopranjono (born 15 April 1949) is an Indonesian politician and former major general who served briefly as Commandant General of the Indonesian Army's Special Forces (Kopassus) and was former deputy head of the State Intelligence Agency (BIN).
+He was relieved of command duties in 1998 after the fall of Suharto and was subsequently deemed responsible for abductions of pro-democracy activists.
+In 2008, he was acquitted of commissioning and assisting in the 2004 assassination of human rights campaigner Munir Said Thalib, following a trial deemed flawed by human rights organizations.
+He is presently the leader of a breakaway faction of Tommy Suharto’s Berkarya Party and his leadership is recognized by the government.

 Early life

 Muchdi was born on 15 April 1949 in Sleman, Yogyakarta.
 He is the sixth of nine siblings.

 He has said his father was a leader of Masyumi, an Islamic party, and his mother's family belonged to the Nahdlatul Ulama Muslim mass organization.
 As a teenager, Muchdi was involved in the Indonesian Muslim Students (PII).
 Later, he served as deputy chairman of the Family of Indonesian Muslim Students (KBPII), an organization that considers communism and LGBT among the greatest threats to Indonesia.

 Muchdi has expressed pride in having been a member of "Generation 66", the generation that helped to bring down founding president Sukarno and replace him with Suharto.
 Muchdi said he was involved in the Indonesian Student Youth Action Front (KAPPI) in Yogyakarta and often took part in demonstrations.